Jaunts to the Golden Past

 Batman #46 Part 3

 .
 In 1948, Carter Nichols reads a historical report about a magician called “Batman” that supposedly was active in Milan, Italy in 1499.
 Thus, Bruce and Dick time-travel to 1499 using the Nichols method and get involved in a rivalry between gluttonous dictator Gian Trivulao and Leonardo da Vinci!
 Batman aids Leonardo and even poses as the great polymath while the latter plans the downfall of Trivulao.
-Eventually, Batman and Robin end Trivulao’s reign and help Leonardo launch one of his intricate flying machines in the process.
+Eventually, Batman and Robin end Trivulao’s reign and help Leonardo launch one of his daedal flying machines in the process.
 As Leonardo soars, the Milanese citizens note that his winged device resembles a bat and refer to him as “Batman.”
 The mystery of the Batman of 1499 is solved–it’s Leonardo da Vinci!
 Before Leo can properly thank the Dynamic Duo, they phase back to 1948.
 In 1948, Batman puts some 15th century Italian garb on a mannequin, which he proudly displays in his Hall of Trophies.

 Batman #32 Part 4 Three Musketeers